sara-nl/griddocs/source/Pages/General/about_the_grid.rst

 In addition, grid clusters are not exclusively connected to their own storage facilities but can be accessed transparently from all grid compute clusters, and as such form a virtual supercluster.
 Grid systems and their applications are more scalable than classic clusters.

 The Grid is especially suited, therefore, to applications that cannot be solved in a single cluster within a reasonable timeframe.
-Common examples are the Large Hadron Collider (LHC) experiments, large-scale DNA analysiss and Monte-Carlo simulations.
+Common examples are the Large Hadron Collider (LHC) experiments, large-scale DNA analyses and Monte-Carlo simulations.

 .. _how-it-works: